Brent Cross Shopping Centre

-Brent Cross Shopping Centre is a large shopping centre in Hendon, North London, owned by Hammerson and Abrdn.
+Brent Cross Shopping Centre is a large shopping centre in Hendon, North West London, owned by Hammerson and Aberdeen Group plc.
 Located by the Brent Cross interchange, it opened in 1976 as the UK's first out-of-town shopping centre.
-Brent Cross attracted 15–16 million shoppers a year as of 2011 and has one of the largest incomes per unit area of retail space in the country.
+Brent Cross attracted 10.6 million shoppers a year as of 2025 and has one of the largest incomes per unit area of retail space in the country.